-Eligibility Credit.
-If you receive short-term disability or Workers' Compensation benefits under applicable state law, and you are an eligible Active Employee, the Fund will credit you with 20 hours for each week you receive those benefits, up to a total of 26 weeks, or 520 hours.
-To receive this credit, you must submit proof that you are in receipt of these benefits to the Fund Office.
+Short-term disability.
+If you receive short-term disability or Workers' Compensation benefits under applicable state law, and you are an eligible Active Employee, your coverage will automatically continue for the period of your disability, up to a maximum of six months.

-Continuation of Coverage during Total Disability ("Disability Waiver").
+Continuation of Coverage During Total Disability ("Disability Waiver")